Phoenixcoder-6/po-automation/README.md

 # 🧠 Maintainer

-👩‍💻 Ankita Ghosh
+-👩‍💻 Ankita Ghosh
-Postgraduate in CSE (Data Science) | IEEE Researcher | AI/ML Developer Feel free to connect for collaboration or contributions!
+-Postgraduate in CSE (Data Science) | IEEE Researcher | AI/ML Developer -Feel free to connect for collaboration or contributions!

 ---

 # 🤝 Contributing

-Pull requests are welcome.
+-Pull requests are welcome.
 For major changes, open an issue first.
-Please ensure tests are updated as appropriate.
+-Please ensure tests are updated as appropriate.